Thank you for inquiring about our APA accredited internship*. We are excited and proud

 A major emphasis of the program is on the provision of quality clinical training under the supervision of LSUHSC New Orleans faculty.
-A major strength of our training program, based on feedback from graduates who are currently in practice, is the quantity and quality of supervision provided for each intern.
-Each intern receives an average of 4 to 6 hours of individual and group supervision per week.Interns also meet monthly with a gratis faculty member who serves as a mentor outside of the core faculty of the internship program.
+Graduates who are currently in practice have noted that the quantity and quality of supervision provided for each intern is a strength of the program.
+Each intern receives an average of 4 to 6 hours of individual and group supervision per week.
+Interns also meet monthly with a gratis faculty member who serves as a mentor outside of the core faculty of the internship program.
 These individuals offer a different perspective from the faculty that the interns typically work with during the week and provide excellent professional development.

 LSUHSC School of Medicine offers many exciting opportunities for working with diverse treatment populations and gaining varied clinical experiences.
 The cultural diversity of the Crescent City provides a rich training ground that will prepare you for a very challenging and rewarding career in psychology.
 The faculty also welcome applicants from diverse backgrounds and provide interns with resources and support within our program and within the larger medical school to assist individuals with personal and professional growth over the internship year.
 For example, interns are invited to participate in organizations within the medical school, such as LGBTQ + Allies Organization for the Cultural Understanding in the Sciences and Association for Women in Science.
 The Section of Psychology also has a Committee for Diversity, Equity, Inclusion and Belonging, which interns are invited to participate in, to ensure the inclusion and respect of all individuals by examining and re-examining our practices, materials and on-going efforts to create a welcoming work environment.

 We are proud of our graduates who are currently working in a variety of settings nationwide.
-Some graduates of the internship program have opened a successful private practice, while others are working in academic psychology departments, medical school settings, and community mental health agencies.
+Some graduates of the internship program have opened successful private practices, while others are working in academic psychology departments, medical school settings, and community mental health agencies.
 While many of our alumni are clinicians, other graduates are in leadership roles, conducting research and creating new programs as a result of the specialized training they received at LSUHSC.

 Sincerely,